Q: Who is eligible to be a summer researcher?

 Q: What support does the program provide to student summer researchers?

-A: Students receive a stipend of $550 per week for 8-10 weeks of research work, as well as on-campus housing.
+A: Students receive a stipend of $550 per week for 8-10 consecutive weeks of research work, as well as on-campus housing.
 Meals are your responsibility.
-If you have concerns about how participation may impact your financial aid, please contact the Financial Aid Office.
-Due to the complexities of international tax laws and employment regulations in each country, stipends cannot be paid for remote research to students living outside the United States this summer, regardless of their citizenships.
+If you have concerns about how participation may impact financial aid status, please contact the Financial Aid Office.
+Due to the complexities of international tax laws and employment regulations in each country, stipends cannot be paid for remote research to students living outside the United States this summer, regardless of citizenships.

-Q: Can I earn credit for my summer research work?
+Q: Can Research Assistants earn credit for summer research work?

-A: Students who matriculated in or after fall 2021, and are following the Trinity Plus curriculum, are eligible to earn an optional co-curricular credit for summer research work.
+A: Students are eligible to earn an optional co-curricular credit for summer research work through the Trinity Plus Curriculum.
 Grades are evaluated by faculty supervisors on a Distinction/Satisfactory/Unsatisfactory basis.
 Summer research credit is charged a fee of $350 for 1.0 co-curricular credit.
-This fee will be waived for students on financial aid.
-Students may still earn co-curricular credit, the stipend, and on-campus housing.
+This fee will be waived for students on need-based financial aid.
+Students may earn co-curricular credit, stipends, and on-campus housing.

 Q: Will I have the option to conduct research remotely as well as in-person?

-A: All students are expected to work with faculty in person this summer.
+A: All students are expected to work with faculty in person over the summer.

-Q: How do I find a faculty supervisor?
+Q: How do interested students identify a faculty supervisor?

 Q: I have been talking with a faculty member about their project.
-How do I apply?
+How do I get involved?

 Q: What opportunities are available for humanities-based summer research?